 It should be noted that it can take up to six months for gluten to be purged from your system and that consuming even a little gluten can cause significant damage, sometimes irreversible.

-If going gluten free, you will have some level of exposure from time to time - remember gluten found in all sorts of foods, supplements, and even in cosmetics.
+If going gluten free, you will have some level of exposure from time-to-time.
+Remember gluten is found in all sorts of foods, supplements, and even in cosmetics.
 In today’s environment, it’s nearly impossible to eliminate gluten completely.
 There are a few things you can do to help mitigate reaction to exposure.
 Two of which are supplementing.

 Don't get me wrong.
 I still love baked goods.
-And not everyone needs to be gluten-free.
-But given what we're learning about how gluten can be so disruptive to our health, I ask that when considering a health challenge remember that the health issues could be related to something as simple as a cookie that you put in your mouth.
+And not everyone needs to be gluten free.
+But given what we're learning about how gluten can be so disruptive to our health, I ask that when considering a health challenge, remember that the health issues could be related to something as simple as a cookie that you have put into your mouth.

 Featured Products in This Article:

 Dr. Tennant’s® Microbiome Support

 With 27 enzymes, including the DPP-IV enzyme to help digest gluten, Dr. Tennant's® Digestive Enzyme Formula helps breakdown hard to digest foods like proteins, dairy, grains, and more.

 - Kharrazian D. (2013) Why Isn't My Brain Working?
 A revolutionary understanding of brain decline and effective strategies to recover your brain's health.
 Carlsbad: Elephant Press.
 123-60.